paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

         Input: points = [[0,0],[2,2],[3,10],[5,2],[7,0]]
         Output: 20
     Explanation:
-        We can connect the points as sown above to get the minimum cost of 20.
+        We can connect the points as shown above to get the minimum cost of 20.
         Notice that there is a unique path between every pair of points.
     Example 2:
         Input: points = [[3,12],[-2,5],[-4,1]]